xinwenfu/IoT/README.md

 This repository is dedicated to the [IoT security and privacy classes](http://www.cs.uml.edu/~xinwenfu/Teaching.html) taught by [Dr. Xinwen Fu](http://www.cs.uml.edu/~xinwenfu/index.html) of University of Massachusetts Lowell.
 ## Hardware
+Our IOT kit has two versions.
 1. [PCB version](https://github.com/Pluto-110/SIC2_EDU)
 2. [Breadboard version](Breadboard)

 ## Lab setup
+We use a Ubuntu VM and Visual Studio Code with the PlatformIO Extension and ESP-IDF extension.
 - [Ubuntu VM](UbuntuVM)
 - [Programming environment](Programming)